Marriage in Virginia

 If you had a will before marriage, it is important that it be reviewed in light of your changed status.

 For more details, ask for the pamphlet titled Wills in Virginia published by the Virginia State Bar.

 H. Premarital Agreements

 In some instances, you and your fiancé may wish to enter into a written prenuptial or premarital agreement.
 (If such an agreement is made after the wedding, it is called a postnuptial agreement.)
-This contract, which is legally binding if drafted properly and entered into voluntarily with full disclosure, can set out duties and obligations of the husband and wife and establish the rights each will have in the property of the other and of both of them.
+This contract, which is legally binding if drafted properly and entered into voluntarily with full disclosure, can set out duties and obligations of each spouse and establish the rights each will have in the property of the other and of both of them.
 It can guarantee a level of support in the event of separation or divorce, or it can specify that there will be no alimony.